dblanding/BLE-Joystick-Controlled-Mecanum-Car/readme.md

     1. Convert the joystick X, Y coordinates to polar coordinates (R, theta).
     2. Subtract pi/4 from theta.
     3. Convert back to rectangular coordinates.
-    4. Send the new coordinates to the robot.
+    4. Use the new coordinates to drive the motors.